|

 Research-As-Therapy

 Couples spoke of four specific characteristics of the research process that were influential in encouraging change.
-Specifically, the research interviews:
+Specifically, the research process (the in-depth interviews):

-- Provided spouses with even more opportunities than they had from the sessions alone to step back and reflect about their experience,
+1. Provided spouses with more opportunity to step back and reflect about their experience,

-- Helped the couples to continue making sense of and solidifying changes that had already begun in the therapy session,
+2. Helped spouses to continue making sense of and solidifying changes that had already begun in the therapy session,

-- Created an expectancy for particular questions that focused their attention on change.
-The couples knew they were going to be questioned about change, so they started paying more attention to it.
+4. Created an expectancy for particular questions that focused their attention on change.
+The couples knew they were going to be questioned about change, so they started paying more attention to change.
 They started thinking more about why changes were happening, and what they were each doing differently when changes happened.
 They began to look for evidence of progress that may have otherwise gone unnoticed.

 Client-Directed, Outcome-Oriented Feedback